 Not sure where to start?
 Check to see if your state has licensing regulations so you know what to look for in a school curriculum.
 Your jurisdiction may require massage therapists to complete up to 1,000 hours of training.

-One of the benefits of massage therapy school is the minimal prerequisites.
+One of the benefits of massage therapy school is its minimal prerequisites.
 You only need a high school diploma to enroll.

 As a massage therapist, you might choose the calm setting of a spa or perhaps travel the world working on a cruise ship.
 If you’re interested in helping clients recover from injuries, a clinic or hospital may be your next stop after graduation.
 The path you take depends on your career goals and how you’ll feel most fulfilled.